tamirc3/HW2QueueService/README.md

 The second api resource will be called hw2-CloudComputing-web-app-API2-<randomIdentifier>

-4.Scale manger - this node job it create an autoscale functionality for the worker nodes, it will check that queue status (detailed explnation in the next section) abd will create and delete workers as needed.
+4.Scale manger - this node job it create an autoscale functionality for the worker nodes, it will check that queue status (detailed explnation in the next section 'Scaling rules') abd will create and delete workers as needed.

 The code is in:https://github.com/tamirc3/HW2_ScaleManager